Saurabh-dev-create/ai-remediation-kubernetes/README.md

 Built using Python, Kubernetes, Amazon EKS, Terraform, GitHub Actions, OpenAI, Prometheus, and Grafana.

+The primary goal of this project is to demonstrate a `End-toEnd AIOps lifecycle`.

+To keep the workflow focused and verifiable, the platform was validated against CrashLoopBackOff and OOMKilled incidents.
+These scenarios provide sufficient coverage to demonstrate:

+- Incident detection
+- Context collection
+- AI-assisted root cause analysis
+- Automated remediation
+- Notification workflows
+- Observability and auditing

+The architecture is extensible and can be expanded to support additional failure categories such as ImagePullBackOff, node failures, networking issues, and resource exhaustion events.

 ## Architecture Overview

 The AI-Powered Kubernetes Auto-Remediation Platform continuously monitors Kubernetes workloads running on Amazon EKS and automatically responds to application failures.